1. Docs

 Request Signing

-When the proxy receives a request, it uses the Authorization header and the corresponding AWS account to re-create the request’s signature.
-If no Authorization header is present, the Authorization header contains an AWS account not present in the configuration file, or the signatures do not match, the proxy returns a 403 error, and the message body conveys the reason for the failure.
+When the proxy receives a request, it uses the Authorization header or X-Amz-Credential query parameter to determine the credential being used and the corresponding AWS account to re-create the request’s signature.
+If no credential is present, the credential contains an AWS account not present in the configuration file, or the signatures do not match, the proxy returns a 403 error, and the message body conveys the reason for the failure.
 If the signatures do match, the proxy transforms the request before sending it to S3.
-The proxy submits the transformed request to the same region that was contained in the original Authorization header’s Credential field.
+The proxy submits the transformed request to the same region that the original request was intended for.
 The submitted request retains most of the headers that were received, but some are modified or removed (see Appendix B).
 Using the same AWS account that sent the request, the proxy generates a new Authorization header with a new signature.
 This signature is calculated using every header possible, except the Connection header.

 Determining Tenant ID for Encryption